petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    **Site**: When scoped by Site, the object's data is stored per Site.

-1. (Optional) Select a Panel Category Key to determine where the definition appears in the Liferay UI.
+1. Select a Panel Category Key to determine where the definition appears in the Liferay UI.

    For company-scoped objects, select tab and category in the Global Menu (![Global Menu](../../../images/icon-applications-menu.png)).